Deesus/css-interview-questions/README.md

 ## Additional Questions:
 You can add (or remove) questions from the app.
 You'll need to:
-- Create a question as a `.vue` component (follow the template of the other questions)
+- Create a question as a `.vue` component (use the template found in the `/templates` folder)
 - Import it in `questionList.js`
+- Inside `questionList.js`, give your question object a unique route

 ## Dev Quickstart:
 1. clone repo and cd to directory
 2. install packages: `$ npm install`
 3. run the dev server: $npm run dev (code changes will automatically be updated in the browser)
+4. consult `package.json` for additional npm scripts (e.g. for building and running in production)

 ## Dev Notes/FAQ: